Squagward/slate-1/source/includes/_objects.md

 ct.js provides several objects to expand the functionality of your imports without you needing to delve into base Minecraft code.
 A list is found below.

-<aside class="warning">It is bad practice to create new object every time you use it, they're heavy object.
+<aside class="warning">It is bad practice to create new object every time you use it, they're heavy objects.
 Create one in the global scope, and refer back to it.</aside>

 Object | Description